If you have someone who loves video games, then these super easy (mostly healthy) food ideas are perfect for a Super Mario themed birthday party.

 We had a few decorations of streamers around the house, and the dishes were color-coordinated with the main Mario colors (red for Mario, green for Luigi and Yoshi, blue for Toad and Rosalina, and pink for Princess Peach).
 But, the theme was most obvious in the food.

 If you want to see other ideas that I’ve done for themed birthday parties, check out these posts:

-As you can see, themed food is so fun for me.
+As you can see, themed food is such fun for me.
 I’ve always loved Mario games, and Nintendo has always been my favorite console.
-So, I had a lot of fun coming up with food for Ryan’s birthday party.
+So, I had a lot of fun coming up with Super Mario themed food for Ryan’s birthday party.

 When have you ever left Miss Stephanie’s house hungry?My friend to her daughter who was getting “hangry” when they got to the party.